getgauge-contrib/gauge-go/README.md

 Step implementations can share custom data across scenarios, specifications and suites using data stores.

 There are 3 different types of data stores based on the lifecycle of when it gets cleared.
+These are present in the `github.com/manuviswam/gauge-go/gauge` package of gauge-go plugin.

 #### Scenario store